-Taliban launch multi-pronged assault on northern Afghan city
+Taliban seize province near capital, attack northern city

+The Taliban captured all of Logar province, detained its provincial officials and reached a district in the neighboring Kabul province on Saturday, said Hoda Ahmadi, a lawmaker from Logar.
+That puts the insurgents less than 80 kilometers (50 miles) south of Kabul, the nation’s capital.

+The Taliban also attacked the northern city of Mazar-e-Sharif from several directions, setting off heavy fighting on its outskirts, according to Munir Ahmad Farhad, a spokesman for the provincial governor.
+There was no immediate word on casualties.

-Afghan President Ashraf Ghani had flown to Mazar-e-Sharif on Wednesday to rally the city’s defenses, meeting with several militia commanders allied with the government.
+Afghan President Ashraf Ghani had flown to Mazar-e-Sharif on Wednesday to rally the city’s defenses, meeting with several militia commanders, including Abdul Rashid Dostum and Ata Mohammad Noor, who command thousands of fighters.

-The Taliban captured much of southern Afghanistan in recent days in a rapid offensive that has raised fears of a full takeover less than three weeks before the U.S. is set to withdraw its last troops.
+They remain allied with the government, but during previous rounds of fighting in Afghanistan, warlords have been known to switch sides for their own survival.
+Ismail Khan, a powerful former warlord who had tried to defend Herat, was captured by the Taliban when the insurgents seized the western city after two weeks of heavy fighting.

-The Taliban have captured most of northern, western and southern Afghanistan in recent weeks, leaving the Western-backed government in control of a smattering of provinces in the center and east, as well as the capital, Kabul.
+The Taliban have made major advances in recent days, including capturing Herat and Kandahar, the country’s second- and third-largest cities.
+They now control 18 of Afghanistan’s 34 provinces, leaving the Western-backed government in control of a smattering of provinces in the center and east, as well as Kabul and Mazar-e-Sharif.

-The withdrawal of foreign forces and the swift retreat of Afghanistan’s own troops — despite hundreds of billions of dollars in U.S. aid over the years — has raised fears the Taliban could return to power or the country could be plunged into civil war.
+The withdrawal of foreign forces and the swift retreat of Afghanistan’s own troops — despite hundreds of billions of dollars in U.S. aid over the years — has raised fears the Taliban could return to power or the country could be shattered by factional fighting, as it was after the Soviet withdrawal in 1989.

 The first Marines from a contingent of 3,000 arrived on Friday to help partially evacuate the U.S. Embassy.
 The rest are set to arrive by Sunday, and their deployment has raised questions about whether the administration will meet its Aug.
 31 withdrawal deadline.

-The Taliban meanwhile released a video in which an unnamed insurgent announced the takeover of the main radio station in the southern city of Kandahar, which fell to the insurgents earlier this week.
+The Taliban meanwhile released a video announcing the takeover of the main radio station in the southern city of Kandahar, renaming it the Voice of Sharia, or Islamic law.

-The station has been renamed the Voice of Sharia, or Islamic law.
-He said all employees were present and would broadcast news, political analysis and recitations of the Quran, the Islamic holy book.
+In the video, an unnamed insurgent said all employees were present and would broadcast news, political analysis and recitations of the Quran, the Islamic holy book.
 It appears the station will no longer play music.

 It was not clear if the Taliban had purged the previous employees or allowed them to return to work.
 Most residents of Kandahar sport the traditional dress favored by the Taliban.
 The man in the video congratulated the people of Kandahar on the Taliban’s victory.

-The Taliban have operated mobile radio stations over the years, but have not operated a station inside a major city since they ruled the country from 1996-2001.
+The Taliban have used mobile radio stations over the years, but have not operated a station inside a major city since they ruled the country from 1996-2001.
 At that time, they also ran a station called Voice of Sharia out of Kandahar, the birthplace of the militant group.
 Music was banned.

 The U.S. invaded shortly after the 9/11 attacks, which al-Qaida planned and carried out while being sheltered by Taliban.
 After rapidly ousting the Taliban, the U.S. shifted toward nation-building, hoping to create a modern Afghan state after decades of war and unrest.